IonicaBizau/ammeep.github.com/source/_posts/2012-10-26-on-service-location.md

 {% img center /images/posts/onservicelocation/car10.jpg%}

 Lets turn our ServiceLocator object into an injectable dependency.
 I can almost hear proponents of the service locator pattern nodding in agreement.
 But the question is, is this any better?
-Its defiantly better than using a static service locator.
+Its definitely better than using a static service locator.
 We can easily discover when we construct a car object that it takes an IServiceLocator dependency.

 {% img center /images/posts/onservicelocation/car12.jpg%}